neo4j/neo4j-graphrag-python/docs/README.md

 Building the docs requires Python 3.8.1+

-Ensure the dev dependencies in `pyproject.toml` are installed.
+1. Ensure the dev dependencies in `pyproject.toml` are installed.

+2. Add your changes to the appropriate `.rst` source file in `docs/source` directory.

-From the root directory, run the Makefile:
+3. From the root directory, run the Makefile:

 ```
 make -C docs html